LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 [`ubtsl_config.ini`](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/blob/master/cli/example_ubtsl_config.ini)
 and a
 [`ubtsl_profiles.ini`](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/blob/master/cli/example_ubtsl_profiles.ini)
 file from the home and the current working directory.
+Alternatively, you can specify these files explicitly with the `--configfile` and `--profilesfile` parameters.

 ### Test the notification settings: